worldline/vuejs-training/docs/views/README.md

 3. Delete the existing content of the `App.vue` component template, and display the `LoginForm` component instead with `<LoginForm />`.
 You will also need to declare `LoginForm` in the `components` option of the `App` component.

-4. Complete `LoginForm.vue` file to declare the name of the component, and a`data` containing a `title` property.
+4. Complete `LoginForm.vue` file to declare the `data` option containing a `title` property.
 Then use text interpolation in the template to pass the title of the form _"Authentication"_ using variable `title`.